Dabudabot/LanguageComparison/README.md

 # LanguageComparison
-My small attempt to compare native C application, C++ application and Java application.
-The idea is not just compare languages or algorithms but working with disk and filesystem with multiple io operations.
+My small attempt to compare native C application, C++ application, and Java application.
+The idea is not just to compare languages or algorithms but working with disk and filesystem with multiple io operations.

 ## Idea
 It is all started from the statistics logged by TODO

 image todo

-I totaly agree with such numbers, however I have decided to code a simple way to compare performance by my own.
+I agree with such numbers, however, I have decided to code a simple way to compare performance on my own.
-The idea was to check to just a running time of the algorithm on different languages, but working with disk.
+The idea was to check to just a running time of the algorithm on different languages, but working with a disk.
-So, I came up with solution to implement O(n^2) sorting algorithm on numbers inside the files.
+So, I came up with the solution to implement O(n^2) sorting algorithm on numbers inside the files.
-We have folder with 1000 files, each file contains random unique number.
-Algorithm have to put the smallest number to the first file, larger number to the second file and so on.
+We have a folder with 1000 files, each file contains a random unique number.
+The algorithm has to put the smallest number to the first file, a larger number to the second file and so on.

-In order to make results more precise:
+To make results more precise:
-1. All work goes on VM and from snapshot
+1. All work goes on VM and from a snapshot
 2. Algorithms repeat sorting 50 times on different files.
-3. Algorithms sleeps first 10 minutes and 5 minutes after each folder in order to give VM enouth time to wake up after snapshot
+3. Algorithms sleep first 10 minutes and 5 minutes after each folder to give VM enough time to wake up after snapshot
-4. Pseudocode are equal for each language, however, for opening, reading and writing best practicies for each language was used
-    (eg. java and c++ uses buffered streams but native C read and write file in binary format)
+4. Pseudocode is equal for each language, however, for opening, reading and writing best practices for each language was used (eg. java and c++ use buffered streams but native C read and write a file in binary format)

 ## Pseudocode
 ```